 This program helps veteran families in Fairfield, Hocking, Perry, Ross, Fayette, Pickaway, Highland, Adams and Brown counties obtain stable housing, whether they are currently homeless or on the verge of becoming homeless.
 Families who are imminently at risk of losing their housing work with case managers to provide needed temporary financial assistance, linkage with community and VA benefits and a plan to improve their housing stability.

-The sober housing program provides a safe environment where men who are experiencing homelessness and have drug or alcohol issues can receive treatment from mental health providers as well as encouragement from others seeking sobriety.
+The sober housing program provides a safe environment where men and women who are experiencing homelessness and have drug or alcohol issues can receive treatment from mental health providers as well as encouragement from others seeking sobriety.
 The program can last for up to a year, and participants receive intensive case management to overcome their barriers for permanent housing.

 Lutheran Social Services of Central Ohio is a United Way agency, a member of Lutheran Services in America and a non-profit 501(c)(3) organization.